secugrow/kotlin-archetype/README.md

 OR

-using a release archetype from maven-central (comming soon)
+using a release archetype from a maven repository

 You're all set - feel free to use the archetype.

 ## Use this archetype to generate a project

      mvn archetype:generate \
         -DarchetypeArtifactId=secugrow-kotlin-archetype \